dhirajkesavavelisetty/Cryptonite-JuniorTaskphase/README.md

 ##### Custom Mentor Challenges
 - Selected Reverse Engineering and Cryptography as my domains of interest and solved 10 custom challenges curated by the mentors.
 - These were challenging as compared to the previous ones and required a high amount of problem-solving and analytical thinking

+#### 🧩Main CTFS

+##### CitadelCTF
+- Participated in Citadel CTF organized by Cryptonite
+- Applied learned concepts in a competitive environment

+#### NiteCTF
+- Participated in Nite CTF, an international CTF played worldwide
+- Exposure to real-world difficulty and competition

+#### Learnings
+- Various approaches to solving CTF challenges
+- Improved understanding of common system vulnerabilities
+- Importance of documentation for later reference
+- Working under time constraints in a competitive environment

+#### Skills
+- Linux command lines
+- CTF solving approaches
+- Documentation and GitHub
--
+- Cybersecurity fundamentals